Ouissalb/NFA_to_DFA/README.md

 This is a project for the languages theory class.

 By :
-Ouissal Benameur,Oumaima Kabbouri and Charaf Boughriba under the supervision of Dr. Youssef Baddi.
+Ouissal B.,Oumaima K. and Charaf B. under the supervision of Dr. Youssef Baddi.